bryan3342/Spam-Email-Detection-Analysis/README.md

 ## Contact

-For any questions or suggestions, feel free to open an issue or contact [Your Name/Email/LinkedIn Profile].
+For any questions or suggestions, feel free to open an issue or contact bryanmejiaeducation@gmail.com.